Owlet7/wadfusion/README.md

 # WadFusion — simple IWAD merge utility

-WadFusion merges your provided DOOM, DOOM II, and Final DOOM data into a single IPK3 file that can be played in [GZDoom](https://zdoom.org/index), with each game as its own entry in the episode list.
+WadFusion merges your provided DOOM, DOOM II, and Final DOOM data into a single IPK3 file that can be played in [UZDoom](https://zdoom.org/index), with each game as its own entry in the episode list.
 This makes it very convenient to play all of classic DOOM's official releases without re-launching the game with different settings.

 It's fine if you don't have all of the DOOM games, e.g. you have DOOM II but not Final DOOM—WadFusion will package up everything it can find.

-If you just bought these games from [GOG](https://www.gog.com/en/game/doom_doom_ii), or [Steam](https://store.steampowered.com/app/2280/), etc., and you aren't familiar with GZDoom and DOOM modding, see the [**Absolute Beginner's Guide**](#absolute-beginners-guide) section below.
+If you just bought these games from [GOG](https://www.gog.com/en/game/doom_doom_ii), or [Steam](https://store.steampowered.com/app/2280/), etc., and you aren't familiar with UZDoom and DOOM modding, see the [**Absolute Beginner's Guide**](#absolute-beginners-guide) section below.

 ### Note: WadFusion requires GZDoom v4.14.1 or newer, it will not work with other engines.

 ## Usage

 Simply copy all of your WADs into the `source_wads` subfolder, then run WadFusion.
 A log will appear showing progress and any errors that arise.
 A new file called `doom_fusion.ipk3` will be created, with all the game content in it.
-It should be selectable in GZDoom as "DOOM Fusion".
+It should be selectable in UZDoom as "DOOM Fusion".

 Also included is a file called `doom_fusion_widescreen_gfx.pk3`, which adds super-ultra-widescreen assets courtesy of the [Ultra-Widerpix854 project](https://www.doomworld.com/forum/topic/148537).
 DOOM Fusion will load it automatically if it's placed in the same directory as the IPK3.
-GZDoom's own widescreen assets are disabled in Fusion.
+UZDoom's own widescreen assets are disabled in Fusion.
 (It's worth noting that the full Ultra-Widerpix854 project has some extra features not included with WadFusion, such as alternate versions for some graphics, extended sky textures, and support for other DOOM-based games.)

 ## Options